wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/EdgeCmd utility.md

 # EdgeCmd utility

-The EdgeCmd utility is OSIsoft's proprietary tool that allows you to configure and administer Edge Data Store on Linux and Windows using command line arguments.
+Use OSIsoft's proprietary tool, EdgeCmd utility, to configure and administer Edge Data Store on Linux and Windows using command line arguments.
+Because EdgeCmd is a command line tool, adjustments to the configuration can be made on the fly without programming.
+If you prefer, all tasks available in EdgeCmd can be performed using REST APIs.

 **Note:** Configuration and administrative REST interfaces are generally exposed through the command line.
 Read/write capabilities to the EDS storage component, OMF ingress, and SDS read/write capabilities are only available using the REST API.